 Modern slavery happens everywhere

 The Diocese of Guildford covers Surrey and North East Hampshire and is seen as an area of overriding affluence, although there are pockets of real disadvantage.
 The reality of struggling to make ends meet when there is such affluence around you can make life harder in some ways.
-The team are keen to make local people understand that modern slavery can take place anywhere and that anyone can be at risk of exploitation.
+The team is keen to help local people understand that modern slavery can take place anywhere and that anyone can be at risk of exploitation.
 Affluence doesn’t immunise the area from modern slavery.
 In actual fact it may be a driving factor of exploitation, with the presence of in-house servants, who could be victims of domestic servitude.
-Construction, The service industry including nail bars, car washes and restaurants as well as construction sites also contributes to a high risk of modern slavery.
+Modern slavery is also present in the service industry including nail bars, car washes and restaurants as well as construction sites.

 Who are the victims?